paragonie/paseto/docs/RFC/paseto.md

 # Payload Processing

-All PASETO payloads must be a JSON-encoded object represented as a UTF-8 encoded string.
+All PASETO payloads **MUST** be a JSON-encoded object represented as a UTF-8 encoded string.
 The topmost JSON object should be an object, map, or associative array (select appropriate for your language), not a flat array.